Metropolitan Asylums Board: The Metropolitan Asylums Board in the 20th century

-The MAB's responsibilities were enlarged to include care of people with: measles (1911), puerperal fever(1912), trench fever, malaria, dysentry (1919), with tuberculosis but uninsured under the National Insurance Act 1911, venereal disease (women and girls)1919, sane epileptics who were paupers (1916), and women with carcinoma of the uterus (1928).
+The MAB's responsibilities were enlarged to include care of people with measles (1911), puerperal fever (1912), trench fever, malaria, dysentery (1919), with tuberculosis but uninsured under the National Insurance Act 1911, venereal disease (women and girls, 1919), sane epileptics who were paupers (1916), and women with carcinoma of the uterus (1928).

-During its lifetime, MAB set up around forty institutions including : a hospital for venereal diseases (1920), five children's hospitals, 10 ambulance and river ambulance stations, and three research and pathology laboratories.
-At the time of its dissolution it was responsible for 38 Hospitals provided 22,572 beds.
+During its lifetime, MAB set up around forty institutions, including a hospital for venereal diseases (1920), five children's hospitals, 10 ambulance and river ambulance stations, and three research and pathology laboratories.
+At the time of its dissolution it was responsible for 38 hospitals which provided 22,572 beds.
 Of these beds, 9,387 were for the treatment of the mentally disordered and feeble minded and 8,421 were in isolation fever hospitals.

-Metropolitan Asylums Board Hospitals
+Metropolitan Asylums Board hospitals

-Thirty three general and special hospitals were transferred from the Metropolitan Asylums Board to the London County Council on 1st April 1930 under the Local Government Act.
-1929.
+Thirty three general and special hospitals were transferred from the Metropolitan Asylums Board to the London County Council on 1 April 1930 under the Local Government Act 1929.

 At the time of transfer there were 38 hospitals and colonies providing 22,572 beds.
-The largest number of beds were for the treatment of the mentally disordered and feeble minded (9,387), and the isolation and treatment of fever diseases* (8,421).
+The largest number of beds were for the treatment of the mentally disordered and feeble minded (9,387), and the isolation and treatment of fever diseases (8,421).